mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ####Temporal Order Control: Novelty Detection for Visual Objects

 Method:
 In addition to reflecting impaired temporal ordering, increased exploration of the first object over the third could also be interpreted as being due to difficulty in remembering the first object prior to the test session.
 To minimize and con- trol for such general memory deficits, a novelty detection of visual objects task was performed.
 Briefly, on a different day mice received three sessions during which they were allowed to explore three novel sets of objects (Objects 4, 5, 6) similarly to the temporal ordering tasks.
 During the test session, the first object and a novel fourth object (Object 7) were presented and the mice were allowed 5 min to explore.
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
+Exploration of each object during the test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
+As such, a ratio value approaching -1 is interpreted as the mouse showing an absolute preference for the familiar over the novel object.
+A ratio value approaching 1 suggest the mouse strongly explored the novel over the familiar object.

 ![Novelty Detection](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_NoveltyDetection.png?raw=TRUE)